astronomer/docs/astro/reporting-dashboard.md

 You can filter the data shown in the reports by the following:

-* **Time period**
+- **Time period** - Choose the date range that you want to view data for.
-* **Workspace name** - Choose which Workspaces' data you want to view.
+- **Workspace name** - Choose which Workspaces' data you want to view.
 By default, if you don't select any Workspaces, the report shows the aggregated view of all Workspaces.
-* **Deployment name** - Choose which Deployments' data you want to view.
+- **Deployment name** - Choose which Deployments' data you want to view.
 By default, if you don't select any Deployment, the report shows the aggregated view of all Deployments.
-* **Display by** - Select the time interval you want to view over.
-This view can be as granular as the **Day** or view data aggregated by **Week** or **Month**.
+- **Display by** - Select the time interval you want the data organized by.
+The dashboard can show you data in  **Day**, **Week**, or **Month** intervals.

 ### Organization explorer data

-In the Dashboard, you can take a detailed view of the following different reporting elements.
-Each has its own section where you can filter the data within the element, export reports, or set up an email alert.

 * **Deployments** - The number of Deployments in a Workspace, indexed by time.
 * **Task Counts by Success/Failure** - Segmented bar chart showing the counts of successful and failed tasks in the selected Workspace, indexed by time.